How Much Does Garage Door Installation Cost?

 Average Price Ranges by Door Type

-Sticker shock starts with the door type: expect single-layer steel doors to run about $400–$900, insulated steel $700–$1,800, aluminum $800–$2,000, composite/faux wood $1,200–$3,500, real wood $1,500–$4,500, glass/frameless $2,000–$5,500, and custom carriage-style $2,500–$7,500+.
+Typical prices: single-layer steel $400–$900, insulated steel $700–$1,800, aluminium $800–$2,000, composite/faux wood $1,200–$3,500, real wood $1,500–$4,500, glass/frameless $2,000–$5,500, custom carriage-style $2,500–$7,500+.

 Since price ranges depend heavily on style and build, comparing the best garage door options for your home can explain why costs differ by door type.